 All children can access their learning because of the teachers’ focused assessment for learning.
 We no longer have fixed ability groups.
 Grouping is fluid and dependent on which stage each child is in their learning journey.

 All foundation subjects are taught with opportunities through Sports Funding for specialist sports coaches to come into school eg Year 1 tennis coaching, Year R and Year 2 football coaching.
 We also have the puppetman, HCC music performance in school.

-The curriculum has opportunities for visits and “hand on” real enjoyable learning and SMSC experiences for all year groups.
-To prepare for these there have ben opportunities to involve parents and encourage homework preparation for topics.
+The curriculum has opportunities for visits and “hands on” real enjoyable learning and SMSC experiences for all year groups.
+To prepare for these there have been opportunities to involve parents and encourage homework preparation for topics.
 Visits: Year R Hillier’s and Longdown Activity Farm, Year 1 Beaulieu Motor Museum, Testwood Lakes, Bournemouth Oceanarium and day on the beach, Year 2 Beaulieu Countryside Trust, Portchester Castle, Nurture Group visit to Pizza Express.

 In addition we provide

 Special topic days such as Year 2 space day, Year 1 Victorian school day, Year 2 Holi celebration, Year 1 build a home afternoon with parents (DT focus) and Harvest supper preparation and Year R Chinese New Year.